 Therapy length truly depends on which treatment you choose and how your jaw reacts to the treatment.
 For example, some treatments can provide immediate relief, such as the TENS machine.
 Alternatively, other treatments may take a few days before you start to notice the symptoms fade.
 Nearly all forms of treatment provide fast relief, which is why it’s so important that you get therapy now, rather than assume the symptoms will go away on their own.

 Dentists are some of the best medical professionals you can see for TMJ therapy because they understand the complex movements the jaw is responsible for and they are trained to treat issues that affect your overall bite.
-However, the best dentist you can see for treatment is one that is experienced in neuromuscular dentistry, which Dr. Ingoldsby has extensive training in.
+However, the best dentist you can see for treatment is one that is experienced in neuromuscular dentistry, which Dr. Zonghetti has extensive training in.